giellalt/giellalt.github.io/tools/tools.md

 ## Compilers for morphology and morphophonology

 The project uses a set of morphological compilers which exists in two versions, the **xerox** and the **hfst** tools.
-The xerox tools are the original ones, they are robust and well documented, they are freely available for research, but they are not open source.
-The hfst tools are open source with no restrictions.
-Both compilers compile the same source files, and at Giellatekno and Divvun we use both compilers interchangeably.
-Practical applications we compile in hfst, several useful features are available in hfst only.
-On a daily basis the xerox tools have a somewhat faster compilation speed, but in practice most developers have changed to using hfst.
+The original xerox tools are as of April 2025 no longer supported by our infrastructure, which now mainly only uses the open source hfst tools.

 A third compiler is also able to compile source files written for xfst and lexc but not twolc, the **foma** compiler.